|SSM Cardinal Glennon Children's Medical Center|

 Fighting in Front of the Kids

 Although the occasional argument between parents is expected in any family, living in a battleground of continual hostility and unresolved conflict can place a heavy burden on a child.
-Screaming, fighting, arguing, or violence can make kids fearful and apprehensive.
+Screaming, fighting, arguing, or violence can make kids feel worried and afraid.

-Witnessing parental conflict presents an inappropriate model for kids, who are still learning how to deal with their own relationships.
-Kids whose parents maintain anger and hostility are much more likely to have continued emotional and behavioral difficulties that last beyond childhood.
+Parents in open conflict set a bad example for their kids, who are still learning how to form their own relationships.
+Kids whose parents express anger and hostility are much more likely to have emotional and behavioral problems that continue past childhood.

 Adjusting to a New Living Situation